Badger Rock Center reflects the ideas of a Madison community.

 The momentum to transform the formerly vacant Badger School building and surrounding fields grew from these discussions and the social connections that were formed.

-Badger Rock Center is transforming an under-used site into a public space with green and sustainable design that fosters resident and neighborhood resilience.
+Badger Rock Center has transformed an under-used site into a public space with green and sustainable design that fosters resident and neighborhood resilience.
 The Center’s building brings together residents of all ages for a wide variety of activities related to education, healthy food and fitness, civic engagement, leadership development and friendship, through:

 - Badger Rock Middle School, a public charter school with an interdisciplinary, project based learning program focused on environmental sustainability.
 Three-quarters of the students live in the nearby neighborhoods.

 - Year-round intensive food production outdoors and in greenhouses using sustainable growing practices.
-Led by Growing Power staff, the Madison urban farm at Badger Rock attracts a wide variety of volunteers.
-Growing Power’s monthly community dinners bring dozens of neighborhood residents together to share meals made from produce grown on site.
+Led by Community GroundWorks staff, the Badger Rock urban farm attracts a wide variety of volunteers.
+The Farmer-in-Residence also provides the school gardening program at Badger Rock Middle School.

 Built adjacent to a city park, Badger Rock Center connects to other neighborhood space through paths for walking and biking.
 Middle School students and Center fitness class participants use the Center’s site, grounds and the nearby park for sports and physical activities.

 Badger Rock Center is 100% green-powered.
 And, with vegetable gardens, fruit trees, grape arbors and a cranberry bog, the Center is well on its way to achieving its goal of a completely edible landscape on site.